AILET 2026: Online Form Link (OUT), Pattern, Admit Card, Syllabus, Result, Counselling

 All India Law Entrance Test

-The entire AILET 2025 exam process shall begin with the release of the application form in early August.
-The exam is to be held on the second Sunday of December 2025.
-The table below gives full details of dates and schedules.
+The entire AILET 2026 exam process has begun with the release of the application form on 7 August 2025.
+The exam will be held on 14 December 2025.
+The table below provides full details of the dates and schedule.

 All India Law Entrance Test